Writing Tasks

 instruction for the task succeeds, Cirrus CI will calculate checksum of the cached folder (note that it's unrelated to fingerprint_script

-instruction) and re-upload the cache if it finds any changes.
+fields) and re-upload the cache if it finds any changes.

 To avoid a time-costly re-upload, remove volatile files from the cache (for example, in the last script